The Yellow Birds (film): Plot

-The story alternates between flashbacks of U.S. soldier Brandon Bartle's time serving in Iraq with his friend Daniel "Murph" Murphy, and Bartle returning to his home in Richmond, Virginia.
-Only Bartle has come back, leaving the fate of Murph a mystery.
-Bartle first meets Murph during basic training, with Murph noting both men are from Virginia.
-While Murph is a middle-class kid who wants to attend the University of Virginia after his service, Bartle is from a working-class background and has no idea what he wants to do with his life.
-Despite their differences, the two soldiers form a friendship.
-At a party before the men ship off to Iraq, Bartle meets Murph’s mom Maureen, who makes him promise that if anything happens to her son, he’ll bring her the news personally.
+The story alternates between flashbacks of U.S. soldier Brandon Bartle's time serving in Iraq with his friend Daniel "Murph" Murphy, and Bartle's return home to Richmond, Virginia.
+Bartle befriends Murph, a fellow Virginian, during basic training.
+Murph is a middle-class kid who wants to attend the University of Virginia after his service, Bartle is from a working-class background with no idea what he wants to do with his life.
+At a party before the men deploy to Iraq, Murph’s mom Maureen makes Bartle promise that if anything happens to her son, he’ll bring her the news personally.

 In Iraq, the two soldiers are placed under the command of the older, troubled Sergeant Sterling.
 Murph is gradually broken down by the horrors of the experience.
-When Murph is injured, he is tended to by a female medic named Jenny whom he develops an attraction to.
-He watches Jenny from a distance every day as she tends to patients, but does not have the courage to approach her.
-One day, Murph observes Jenny as she arrives at her post, but she is visibly distraught.
-Suddenly, the area is hit by bombs.
-In the ensuing chaos, Murph finds Jenny, but she is fatally wounded.
-He and Bartle lift Jenny’s body onto a beam for burial.
+During a convalescence following an injury, Murph is treated by a female medic named Jenny whom he develops an attraction to but lacks the courage to approach.
+Murph observes Jenny arrive at her post visibly distraught but the area is suddenly hit by bombs and Murph finds Jenny fatally wounded.
+He and Bartle lift Jenny onto a makeshift stretcher and carry her in search of a medic.